This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 What Are Infant Skull Fractures?

 A skull fracture is any break in the skull, which can occur during childbirth.
-The newborn skull is not fully formed and is therefore more susceptible to injury than the skull in a child or adult.
+The newborn skull is not fully formed and is, therefore, more susceptible to injury than the skull in a child or adult.

 What Causes Infant Skull Fractures?

-Doctors mostly use these instruments during difficult labors or those with complications, like a breech position.
+Doctors mostly use these instruments during difficult labors or when complications, like a breech position, are present.
 For this reason, a difficult or complicated labor is a risk factor for infant skull fractures.

-The instruments that most often cause infant skull fractures do so when the doctor uses them with too much force.
-Squeezing the baby’s head with forceps or using the vacuum extractor in the wrong way can both cause breaks in the skull.
+The instruments that cause infant skull fractures most often do so when the doctor uses them with too much force.
+Squeezing the baby’s head with forceps or misusing the vacuum extractor can cause breaks in the skull.

 What Is the Infant Skull Fracture Prognosis?

 The skull will likely heal on its own and cause no further problems.
 In some cases, even if there is damage that requires treatment, that treatment will help the skull and brain heal.

-In other instances the skull fracture may cause more serious complications and the prognosis for the baby is not as positive.
-A child with a skull fracture that occurred during birth could end up with a brain injury, a growing skull fracture, a hemorrhage or bleeding on the brain.
+In other instances, the skull fracture may cause more serious complications, and the prognosis for the baby is not as favorable.
+A child with a skull fracture that occurred during birth could end up with a brain injury, a growing skull fracture, a hemorrhage, or bleeding on the brain.

 Grow Skull Fracture

-One potential complication of a birth injury skull fracture is the development of a grow skull fracture, or a growing skull fracture, often referred to as GSF.
+One potential complication of a birth injury skull fracture is the development of a growing skull fracture, often referred to as GSF.
 This is a rare complication.
 The fracture continues to grow over time as the growth of the brain puts pressure on it.

-In other words, the skull has actually sunken down towards the brain.
-The resulting hemorrhage can cut off oxygen to parts of the brain or put pressure on the area of the brain affected.
+In other words, the skull has sunken down towards the brain.
+The resulting bleeding can cut off oxygen to parts of the brain or put pressure on the area of the brain affected.

 The prognosis for most cases of a skull fracture causing bleeding are good.
 Swift treatment, which involves draining the blood to relieve pressure, is usually enough to ensure there is no lasting damage.

 Long Term Disability

-In rare, but serious cases, the infant skull fracture prognosis is permanent disability.
+In severe but rare cases, the infant skull fracture prognosis is a permanent disability.
 When the fracture causes serious injury to the brain or the fracture goes unnoticed and the damage untreated for too long, the result can be serious brain damage.